PedroCristo/portfolio_project_1/README.md

    ## Website Development Issues

 * Because of a misunderstanding how to do Git Commit I was doing them wrong.
-After I had my first call with my mentor he clarify to me how to do it and I have been following his explanation.
+After I had my first call with my mentor he clarify to me how to do it and I have followed his explanation.
 ## Deployment This Project

-The website development has been done in the "main" branch.
-This branch has been deployed using GitHub Pages.
+The website development was done in the "main" branch.
+This branch was deployed using GitHub Pages.

-* This site was deployed by completing the following steps:
+* This site was deploy by completing the following steps:

 1. Opened [GitHub](https://github.com/).
 2. Click on the project to be deployed.